SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 ### Requirements
  * NodeJS: to compile the code and migrate the database
- * MariaDB: to store the data
+ * MySQL/MariaDB: to store the data
  * Loki: to store the logs (Optional)
  * Prometheus: to store the metrics (Optional)